Liquefaction helps the future look bright.

 As a result of the improved outlook for domestic natural gas production, in 2011 Cameron LNG proposed adding natural gas liquefaction and export facilities to its existing terminal in Hackberry, Louisiana.

-This expansion will provide economic benefits to the U.S., create jobs, support small businesses and provide America's trading partners with supplies of clean-burning natural gas.
+This liquefaction project will provide economic benefits to the U.S., create jobs, support small businesses and provide America's trading partners with supplies of clean-burning natural gas.
 This project has strong support from the community, both current U.S. Senators in Louisiana, the Governor of Louisiana, the region's state and local officials and other community leaders.

 For information on the liquefaction expansion (Trains 4 & 5), click here.